 Sterling sparkles as Man City see off Villa

-Manchester City closed the gap on Premier League leaders Liverpool to three points as Raheem Sterling inspired a 3-0 win over Aston Villa on Saturday.
-Pep Guardiola's side survived a tame opening period as second-half goals from Sterling, Kevin De Bruyne and Ilkay Gundogan put Villa to the sword.
+Pep Guardiola was relieved Manchester City found their rhythm in time to close the gap on Premier League leaders Liverpool to three points as Raheem Sterling inspired a 3-0 win over Aston Villa on Saturday.
+Guardiola's side survived a tame opening period as second-half goals from Sterling, David Silva, and Ilkay Gundogan put Villa to the sword.

 City's second successive league victory lifted them above Leicester into second place and put pressure on Liverpool to beat Tottenham in Sunday's clash at Anfield.
-The only frustration for Guardiola was a red card for Fernandinho, who was dismissed after earning a second booking when he tugged at Keinan Davis in the 87th minute.
+Fernandinho was dismissed after earning a second booking when the City star tugged at Keinan Davis in the 87th minute.

+Guardiola conceded the champions had been below their best at the start, but he was delighted with the way they took control after the interval.
+"Aston Villa played very well in the first half and we played not so good.
+They are newly-promoted and played with real spirit, attacking the channels well," Guardiola said.

 Gundogan put the result beyond doubt in the 70th minute with a clinical finish after Villa failed to clear.